Winter's Bone

-Winter's Bone is a 2010 American coming-of-age mystery drama film directed by Debra Granik.
-It was adapted by Granik and Anne Rosellini from the 2006 novel of the same name by Daniel Woodrell.
-The film stars Jennifer Lawrence as a poverty-stricken teenage girl named Ree Dolly in the rural Ozarks of Missouri who, to protect her family from eviction, must locate her missing father.
-The film explores the interrelated themes of close and distant family ties, the power and speed of gossip, self-sufficiency, poverty, and patriarchy as they are influenced by the pervasive underworld of illegal meth labs.
+Winter's Bone is a 2010 American coming-of-age drama film directed by Debra Granik.
+It was adapted by Granik and Anne Rosellini from the 2006 novel by Daniel Woodrell.
+The film stars Jennifer Lawrence as a poverty-stricken teenage girl named Ree Dolly in the rural Ozarks of Missouri who must locate her missing father to save her family from homelessness.

+Winter's Bone received critical acclaim upon release, with high praise directed towards Lawrence's performance.
+The film also emerged as a commercial success at the box-office, earning $16.1 million on a budget of $2 million.

 The film won several awards, including the Grand Jury Prize: Dramatic Film at the 2010 Sundance Film Festival.
-It also received four Oscar nominations at the 83rd Academy Awards: Best Picture, Best Adapted Screenplay, Best Actress in a Leading Role for 20-year-old Lawrence (the second-youngest Best Actress nominee at the time) and Best Supporting Actor for John Hawkes.
+It received four Oscar nominations at the 83rd Academy Awards: Best Picture, Best Adapted Screenplay, Best Actress in a Leading Role for Lawrence (who at 20 was the second-youngest Best Actress nominee at the time), and Best Supporting Actor for John Hawkes.
 In addition, Lawrence was nominated for Best Actress – Motion Picture Drama and Outstanding Leading Actress at the 68th Golden Globe Awards and 17th Screen Actors Guild Awards, respectively.